singharsh10/Music_Recommendation_System/README.md

 ----------------------
 ### About the project

-This is web application that suggests 10 songs similar to the song chosen by the user.
+This is a web application that suggests 10 songs similar to the song chosen by the user.
 The recommendations are generated from around 6000 songs available in the dataset.